Search

 if redefine get session_check; then

-redefine start --pytest --worker
+redefine install --pytest --worker

 # Run the tests assigned to the current worker